-Since the budget was set in February 2020, the emergence of Covid-19 has fundamentally changed the financial regime for at least the 2020/21 financial year.
-During this period, the Council has forecast it will incur approximately £0.4M of additional expenditure; income is forecast to reduce by approximately £3.75M due to the closure of services such as leisure facilities and parking, and reductions in rental income from commercial property.
-There is significant uncertainty over how quickly and to what extent income streams will return.
-Currently the collection rate of Property rents due stands at 68%.
-This is reviewed weekly by the Council and of this outstanding debt, over 75% has revised payment plans in place.
-To mitigate against any future pressures a further £1M has been provided within the medium-term financial plan for unpaid debt in addition to the £3.5M already held in provisions and reserves for property losses and debt, with further usable reserves of £14.1M available should the level of losses exceed this amount.
+Unlike when setting the 2020/21 budget, the 2021/22 budget and Medium Term Financial plan set in February 2021, recognises the estimated impact of Covid-19 for 2021/21 and into the future.
+During 2020/21 and 2021/22, the Council has forecast it will incur approximately £2.9M of additional expenditure and income is forecast to reduce by approximately £6.65M due to the closure of services such as leisure facilities and parking.
+There is continued uncertainty over how quickly and to what extent income streams will return.
+As at June 2021 the collection rate of Property rents that were due to be paid in 2020/21 stood at 72%.
+The rate of collection for income due in 2021/22 stands at 88% as at November 2021.
+This continues to be reviewed weekly by the Council and outstanding debt now has revised payment plans in place.
+To mitigate against any future pressures additional provisions have been raised within the medium-term financial plan for unpaid debt and property costs totalling £3.6M, with further usable reserves of £16.8M available should the level of losses exceed this amount

-The Council has received £1.5M to date from Government as grant funding towards the cost of Covid-19.
+The Council has to date credited £4.8M to services from Government as grant funding towards the cost of Covid-19.
 The Council has already made plans to make some service areas that were closed more sustainable in the future.
-Further applications are being made to the Government Fees & Charges funding scheme which is anticipated to repay approximately £1.5M in lost income.
-The Medium-Term Financial Plan is now updated monthly to ensure the ongoing situation is monitored and any known impacts are reflected in forecasts.
+Further applications were made to the Government Fees & Charges funding scheme which has now repaid approximately £2M in lost income.
+The Medium-Term Financial Plan is now updated quarterly to ensure the ongoing situation is monitored and any known impacts are reflected in forecasts.
 This ensures that any mitigation steps can be taken early should they be required.